-In this lecture Persi Diaconis will take a look at some of our most primitive images of chance - flipping a coin, rolling a roulette wheel and shuffling cards - and via a little bit of mathematics (and a smidgeon of physics) show that sometimes things are not very random at all.
+In this lecture Persi Diaconis will take a look at some of our most primitive images of chance - flipping a coin, rolling a roulette wheel and shuffling cards - and via a little bit of mathematics (and a smidgen of physics) show that sometimes things are not very random at all.
 Indeed chance is sometimes confused with frequency and this confusion caries over to a confusion between chance and evidence.
 All of which explains our wild misuse of probability and statistical models.

 Persi Diaconis is world-renowned for his study of mathematical problems involving randomness and randomisation.
 He is the co-author of 'Ten Great Ideas about Chance (2017) and is the Mary V. Sunseri Professor of Statistics and Mathematics at Stanford University.

 The Oxford Mathematics Public Lectures are generously supported by XTX Markets.